-A Push-In can happen when you ignore home security and answer the doorbell by opening the door without knowing who's there - and an attacker bursts in (or brandishes a weapon).
+A Push-In can happen if you ignore home security and answer the doorbell by opening the door without knowing for sure who's there.

-In the mid-1980’s, a gang invaded Chicago-area homes to rob, torture, and force family members to have sex with each other.
+In the mid-1980’s, a gang invaded Chicago-area homes.
 They'd put a magnetic, fake florist sign on a van and park in front of a house.
 Two men, with large bouquets of flowers hiding their faces, rang the doorbell.
 The homeowner, seeing flowers and a florist delivery van, opened the door.

-A series of home invasions in Houston each begin with a knock on the door.
-When the homeowner opens the front door without first checking who was there, two gunmen storm inside.
+A series of home invasions in Houston each began with a knock on the door.
+When the homeowner opened the door without first checking who was there, two gunmen storm inside.
 In some cases, the homeowners asked who it was, and it was just a mumble, so they opened the door to hear them better.

 In a sleepy Ontario town, a man pounded frantically on the door of a home, yelling out that he needed directions to a hospital for his injured son lying in his car.
-A woman, cleverly duped, opened her door to help him.
-He pushed-in, raped, and murdered her.
+A woman, cleverly duped, opened her door.

 Would you have breached your home security by opening your door – or instead called 911 for an ambulance or a police escort?